Balance release and sprint workloads

 To track velocity and capacity:

-In the Teams tab, the Velocity tab displays a table of actual velocity and expected velocity.
+Click Edit Team.
+The Velocity tab displays a table of actual velocity and expected velocity.
 ALM Octane updates this table across releases and sprints, per team:

 |In the Dashboard||